fanteastick/quartz-test/content/Quartz customization log.md

   }
 ```

+`style="pointer-events: none"` prevents an `a href` from being clickable.
+Coolio!

+Tried for a long time to get a "click to copy link" type button but it's not working rip.

 ## Add a little secret comment in the heads

 It's weird being perceived...
 A little comment so I can find out who's snooping around :P